vaquarkhan/ocr-app/README.md

 The first command will build the source of your application.
 The second command will package and deploy your application to AWS.

+> Once deployed, you should recieve an email titled *Your temporary password* that contains master username and a temporary password

 ## Stack Outputs